memery1446/DexAggregator/README.md

     Congratulations!

-    Now you are up and running with your clone of URDEX.
+    Now you are up and running with your own clone of URDEX Aggregator.
 As deployer you can execute swaps and watch the DEX work.

-    The TOKEN FAUCET has not been addressed.
-It can be removed for developers looking to expand on this base toward deployment on an actual blockchain, or if you want to keep it you'll need to clone it by following the link below.
+    The TOKEN FAUCET can be removed for developers looking to expand on this base toward deployment on an actual blockchain.
+Simply remove the button and link from the Navigation.js file.

-    The Token Faucet can be removed from URDEX by removing the button and link.
-Token Faucet is a completely separate APP.
+    The Token Faucet can be cloned with similar instructions here: https://github.com/memery1446/TokenFaucet

-    ***Remember if you navigate to MY token faucet, the TK1 and TK2 addresses will not match your TK1 and TK2 deployment addresses.
-You will need to deploy your own Token Faucet for your addresses.
-Feel free to use my Token Faucet and URDEX to try things out.***
+    ***Remember if you navigate to the URDEX Token Faucet (default link, currently), the TK1 and TK2 addresses will not match your TK1 and TK2 deployment addresses.
+You will need to deploy your own Token Faucet to link it immutably to your token addresses.***

-    To clone and include the Token Faucet in your model, follow this link: https://github.com/memery1446/TokenFaucet

 \\\\\\\\\\\\\\\\\\\                                  ///////////////////
                     <<< END OF STEP-BY-STEP GUIDE >>
 ///////////////////                                  \\\\\\\\\\\\\\\\\\\

+The following sections contain more in-depth information about URDEX:
+    7. URDEX ARCHITECTURE AT A GLANCE
+    8. CONTRACTS
+    9. FEATURES
+    10. TESTING INSTRUCTIONS
+    11. TESTING DESCRIPTION
+    12. CONTRACT INTERACTION
+    13. HOW TO CONTRIBUTE TO URDEX
+    14. LICENSE INFO

 7. ARCHITECTURE AT A GLANCE

-    Sections 7-10 offer a survey of URDEX.
-More in-depth information is available after the testing section.

     URDEX implements a route aggregation pattern where: